Boro23-wq/my-space-blog/content/blog/reverse-a-linked-list/index.md

 Once reverseList() has successfully traversed all the nodes, the last node will be the new head and will reference the other nodes backwards.

 Thats all folks.
 We have successfully tackled the very classic linked list interview problem, and we are very good to go with another one involving linked list.
-Happy Coding😃.
+Happy Coding 😃.